 ‘Liner Notes’ written by J Roth (with addition by Chris Hout at the end)

-Which leads me to the second reason these songs still amaze me – of the four players, there is absolutely no leader.
-We were meeting as genuine equals – none of the band members were interchangeable, not for the music that is presented here on this CD.
+Which leads me to the second reason these songs still amaze me: of the four players, there is absolutely no leader.
+We were meeting as genuine equals – none of the band members were interchangeable, not for the music that is presented here on this recording.
 Everyone is listening and reacting, co-creating and encouraging.
-Such musical communication is sadly very rare.
+Such musical communication is sadly rare.
 There is almost a purity to it – perhaps this is where the “Saint” part of the band’s name is justified.
 There are dozens of moments in which one of the four introduces some element that the other three latch onto instantly, almost intuitively.
-We are never specifically following someone’s lead for more than a minute, and the songs’ changes were never verbally dictated by anyone before or during the playing of them.
+We are never specifically following someone’s lead for much more than a minute.
+The songs’ changes were never verbally dictated by anyone before or during the playing of them.
 If there are Muses as the ancient Greeks believed, perhaps the alchemy of our mixed spirits conjured a portal for one of them to visit us that night.

 I say “that night”, because this recording is from one night in drummer, Randy Platt’s warehouse studio in Prescott, Arizona.
 He recorded it to tape using two microphones.
 It wasn’t run through a mixer, no one was there to check levels, the instruments were not separated to different tracks.
-The purpose of the recording, as I recall, was just to listen to some of our musical ideas that we might develop them.
-The recording this CD was made from is actually from a dubbed copy of that original session tape.
-This dubbing was done over music already on the tape (a monumental no-no to any music meant to survive.)
+The purpose of the recording, as I recall, was just to be able to listen to some of our musical ideas that we might develop them later.
+The recording this album was made from is actually from a dubbed copy of that original session tape.
+This dubbing was done over music already on the tape (a monumental no-no to any music meant to survive).
 The tape itself was of poor quality.
-I had no idea the tape would be pure magic to me, or I would have given it a much more worthy vessel.
+I had no idea the tape would be pure magic to me or I would have given it a much more worthy vessel.
 Sadly the tape is disintegrating, but I am thankful it held out long enough to be digitalized.

-As far as the editing.
-Several songs are unedited.
-Several I felt compelled to copy and have repeated certain musical lines or themes that had been introduced only once in the midst of the jam.
-There were occasional moments snipped out, usually when the soloist was momentarily trying to find the key and playing some off-notes (truthfully, these moments are surprisingly rare considering there was minimal discussion and nothing written down.)
+As far as the editing: several songs are unedited; several I felt compelled to copy and repeat certain musical lines or themes that had been introduced only once in the midst of the jam; there were occasional moments snipped out, usually when the soloist was momentarily trying to find the key and playing some off-notes (truthfully, these moments are surprisingly rare considering there was minimal discussion and nothing written down).
 The “tightness” of the rhythm section really helped with the editing – Randy and Chris, despite their constant fluctuating movements, are wonderfully solid in their rhythm.

-The original, unaltered versions of all these songs are preserved should any of my old cohorts want to hear them, or disagree with my doctorings.
+The original, unaltered versions of all these songs are preserved should any of my old cohorts want to hear them or disagree with my doctoring.

 So much of the power of this music is the ebbing and flowing.
-I tried to preserve that, but feel in a few instances I have failed.
-If I could have separately mixed the instruments I certainly would have turned down my guitar (don’t accuse me of playing too loud, I think that was partially the mic placement, I think Kev also stayed away from his mic for fear of being overpowering.)
+I tried to preserve that but feel in a few instances I have failed.
+If I could have separately mixed the instruments I certainly would have turned down my guitar.
+(Don’t accuse me of playing too loud, I think that was partially the mic placement; I think Kev also stood well back from his closest mic for fear of overpowering the mix with his sax.)

 I could be wrong, but I think this recording captures Kevin at the peak of his sax playing.
 I think in the ensuing years he became more enamored with the guitar.
 All the more reason these recordings are precious.

 Another influence on myself and Kevin was a Prescott College course taught by a woman named Mary Grace Lentz.
 It was a course devoted to improvisational expression for theater, but the lessons she taught definitely carried out into music and other areas of my life.
 It was about an awareness and openness to co-creating with other artists in the moment.
-Improvisational expression became almost a religion to me, certainly I began to consider it the highest art form (which lead to some conflicts with some of my other, more traditionally-minded instructors.)
-Perhaps Mary Grace’s most valuable lesson was that of stillness– don’t fake “It”, just stop if you aren’t feeling “It”, until you do start feeling “It” again – listening back to this recording, thank goodness I did take stillness at times.
+Improvisational expression became almost a religion to me; certainly I began to consider it the highest art form (which led to some conflicts with some of my other, more traditionally-minded instructors).
+Perhaps Mary Grace’s most valuable lesson was that of stillness – don’t fake “It”, just stop if you aren’t feeling “It”, until you do start feeling “It” again.
+Listening back to this recording, thank goodness I did take stillness at times.

 Of the band’s name, I remember Kevin and I were discussing names; we’d been trying to find a good one.
-He threw out St. Theresa’s Dieselaccompanied by that infectious laugh of his and I was hooked.
+He threw out St. Theresa’s Diesel accompanied by that infectious laugh of his and I was hooked.
 As far as I know, none of us were or are practicing Christians, thus the name must have been and could still be misleading to some.
-Yet, it fits somehow – perhaps it’s the saintly matched with the dirty, or maybe just the humorous juxtaposition wordplay that was such an important element to our live shows.
-Sadly, there are no recordings of that wordplay we used to do together.
-On this CD it is Kevin who sings alone.
+Yet, it fits somehow – perhaps it’s the saintly matched with the grimy, or maybe just the humorous juxtaposition wordplay that was such an important element to our live shows.
+Sadly, there are no recordings of that wordplay Kevin and I used to do together.
+On this recording it is Kevin who sings alone.
 I’m not sure why I never tried to join him on this night, often in our live shows I would.
-I’m glad I didn’t though for these recordings – my voice is only that of the guitar’s (and occasional banter I decided to leave in.)
+I’m glad I didn’t though for these recordings – my voice is only that of the guitar’s (and occasional banter I decided to leave in).

 Due to the constraints on the band members’ lives, St. Theresa’s Diesel on Wednesday nights became somewhat of a jazz workshop, with several different musicians filling in at times.
 We never rehearsed, we only performed.
 There were always great moments of spontaneous creations, but truthfully I think this recording represents the peak of this short-lived band.
 Ironically, it was me, the one who is undoubtedly the band’s biggest fan, who caused its break-up.
 Desperate to get out and see the world, I joined the Peace Corps and left Prescott in the Fall of ’95.
 Kevin and Chris took it in stride, but I remember Randy being a little bitter – he believed in the power of our connection.
 Still, I think somehow the band had no long term future.
 I now think it was perhaps for the best that it died young.